I'm a Man (The Spencer Davis Group song)

-"I'm a Man" is a rock song written by Steve Winwood and record producer Jimmy Miller.
-It was first recorded in 1967 by the Spencer Davis Group, in which Winwood sang lead vocals and played keyboards.
+"I'm a Man" is a song written by Steve Winwood and record producer Jimmy Miller.
+It was first recorded in 1967 by the Spencer Davis Group; Winwood sang lead vocals and played keyboards.
 The song was a hit in the United Kingdom and the United States, reaching No. 9 and No. 10, respectively.
 It has been recorded by many other performers over the years, most successfully by Chicago, whose version charted at No. 8 in the UK in 1970 and No. 49 in the US in 1971.

 Original song

-The original recording was a Hammond organ-driven blues rock track released as a single by the Spencer Davis Group in early 1967, reaching number nine in the UK Singles Chart.
-In the US, it peaked at number 10 in the US Billboard Hot 100, as well as number 48 in the magazine's Top Selling R&B Singles.
+The original recording was a Hammond organ-driven blues rock track released as a single by the Spencer Davis Group in early 1967, reaching No. 9 in the UK Singles Chart.
+In the US, it peaked at No. 10 in the US Billboard Hot 100, as well as No. 48 in the magazine's Top Selling R&B Singles.
 It was the last hit single by the band before the brothers Steve and Muff Winwood left to pursue their own separate careers.
-The is included on the band's 1967 album, I'm a Man.
+The song is included on the band's 1967 album, I'm a Man.

 Chicago version

 Chicago (then known as Chicago Transit Authority) recorded a cover version of "I'm a Man" for their 1969 debut album, The Chicago Transit Authority.
 When the band's popularity surged after their second album, "I'm a Man" was released as the B-side to a re-release of "Questions 67 and 68".

-Radio stations ended up playing both sides, and "I'm a Man" reached No. 49 on the U.S. Billboard Hot 100 chart in 1971.
-In the UK, it reached No. 8 and No. 13 in Ireland.
+Radio stations ended up playing both sides, and "I'm a Man" reached No. 49 on the US Billboard Hot 100 chart in 1971.
+It reached No. 8 in the UK and No. 13 in Ireland.